mashkov-dev/DataService/README.md

 # DataService

-## Small player data handler with autocomplete and typechecking.
+## Lightweight player data handler with autocomplete and typechecking.

 </div>